LGBTQ History Month

 Hi Jason, great to talk with you, how are things going?

-Things are good thank you!
-Busy prepping my next short film Isaac And The Ram which we are shooting soon as part of The Uncertain Kingdom project, so things are heating up.
+Hey, things are good thank you!
+Busy prepping my next short film Isaac And The Ram which we’re shooting soon as part of The Uncertain Kingdom project, so things are heating up.
 Excited to talk to you about My Sweet Prince!

 What was the first thing that went through your head when you found out My Sweet Prince is on the Iris Prize Best British Shortlisted 2019?